s6-debs/s6-debs/README.md

 ## Building

-Whenever you invoke `make` in this repository, you must define the `DIST` make variable on the command line, and set it to the name of the distribution for which you want to build the packages.
-For example, the entire suite of packages can be built for "buster" (the release codename for Debian 10) by issuing `make DIST=buster` at the root of the repository.
-Alternatively, the name of each package may be specified as a make target, e.g. `make DIST=buster skalibs` or `make DIST=stretch s6`, in which case only that package (and its dependencies) will be built.
+By default, the Makefiles will attempt to build packages for Debian Buster.
+If you wish to build for a different Debian release, then set the `DIST` variable on the `make` command line.

+Invoking `make` will by default build the entire suite of packages, however individual packages may be specified as a make target, e.g. `make skalibs` to build skalibs for Buster, or `make DIST=stretch s6` to build s6 for Stretch.
 The build artefacts can then be found in the generated `build-out` directory under the repository root.

 If you wish to compile in your host environment without the use of `sbuild`, then you should change to the directory of the package you wish to build (e.g.